 In the EU, we are required to hold a Conformité Européene, or CE, Mark to import our product into the EU.
 To hold the CE Mark, we must demonstrate compliance with the essential requirements of the European Union Medical Devices Directive (93/42/EEC).
 Recently, the European Union replaced the Medical Devices Directive with the new European Medical Devices Regulation, or MDR.
 The MDR will apply after a transitional period of three years ending on May 26, 2020.
-Manufacturers have the duration of the transition period to update their technical documentation and processes to meet the new requirements in order to obtain a CE Mark or to issue a EC Declaration of Conformity.
-After May 26, 2020, medical devices can still be placed on the market under the provision of the MDD or the Active Implantable Medical Devices Directive ("AIMDD") 90/385/EEC (hereafter referred to together as "MDD/AIMDD") until May 27, 2024; provided the CE Mark was issued prior to this date, the manufacturer continues to comply with either one of the directives, and that no significant changes are made in the design and intended purpose of the applicable medical device.
-By May 27, 2024, all medical devices entering the EU will need to have a new CE Mark under the MDR, even if they have been on the market previously under the MDD/AIMDD

-The CE Mark for the Aquadex FlexFlow system had previously expired.
-We received renewal for the Aquadex FlexFlow circuit in the second quarter of 2019 and expect to receive renewal for the Aquadex FlexFlow console in the first quarter of 2020.
-We cannot import addition console inventory into the EU until the CE Mark is received.
-While we believe that we currently have sufficient inventory of consoles already available for sale in the EU market and the timing of the receipt of the CE Mark will not have a material impact on our revenue, a delay in receipt of the CE Mark could cause a shortage in product availability in the EU.
+The CE Mark for the Aquadex FlexFlow system has expired and, therefore, we currently cannot import new units of the Aquadex FlexFlow system into the EU.
+We currently are seeking renewal of the CE Mark, which we expect to receive by the latter half of 2019.
+It is possible that the conformity assessment conducted by our Notified Body in connection with this renewal will be under the MDR.
+We believe that we will be able to meet the requirements of the MDR; however, it is possible that we may not be able to meet all of the requirements of this new regulation without additional testing.
+While we believe that we currently have sufficient product inventory already available for sale in the EU market and the timing of the receipt of the CE Mark will not have a material impact on our revenue, a delay in receipt of the CE Mark could cause a shortage in product availability in the EU.